Support programs for OS/360 and successors: SORT

 The Sort/Merge utility is a program which sorts records in a file into a specified order, or merge pre-sorted files.
 It is very frequently used; often the most commonly used application program in a mainframe shop.
 Modern sort/merge programs also can select or omit certain records, summarize records, remove duplicates, reformat records, and produce simple reports.
-Sort/merge is important enough that there are multiple companies each selling their own sort/merge package for IBM mainframes.
+Sort/merge is important enough that there are multiple companies each selling their own sort/merge package for IBM mainframes, for example Computer Associates' CA-SORT, SYNCSORT.

-IBM's original OS/360 sort/merge program, 360S-SM-023, program name IERRCO00 (alias SORT), supported only IBM's first-generation direct-access storage devices (DASD) and tapes (2400).
-Support for second-generation disk drives was provided by IBM program products such as 5734-SM1 and the later 5740-SM1 (DFSORT, alias ICEMAN, also SORT).
+IBM's original OS/360 sort/merge program, 360S-SM-023, program name IERRCO00, supported only IBM's first-generation direct-access storage devices (DASD) and tapes (2400).
+Support for second-generation disk drives was provided by IBM program products such as 5734-SM1 and the later 5740-SM1 (DFSORT), ICEMAN.
+An installation's preferred Sort/Merge program usually had the alias SORT.

 SORT is frequently executed as a stand-alone program, where it normally reads input from a file identified by DD SORTIN and writes sorted output to a file identified by DD SORTOUT.
 It is also often called from another application, via the COBOL SORT verb or calls to PL/I PLISRTx routines, where it may use either SORTIN or SORTOUT files or be passed records to be sorted by the caller and/or pass sorted records back to the caller one at a time.

 The operation of SORT is directed by control statements, which are largely compatible among various IBM and third-party sort programs.
 The SORT or MERGE statement defines the sort keys— the fields on which the data is to be sorted or merged.
 This statement identifies the position, length, and data type of each key.
 The RECORD statement describes the format and length of the records in the input file.
 Other statements allow the user to specify which records should be included or excluded from the sort and specify other transformations to be performed on the data.

 Keys can be any combination of EBCDIC or ASCII character data, zoned or packed-decimal, signed or unsigned fixed-point binary, or hexadecimal floating-point.
 Keys can be located anywhere in the record and do not have to be contiguous.
 Sorting can be specified on any combination of ascending and descending sequence by key.

 The OS/360 sort program, IERRCO00, operates by dividing the input data into sections, sorting each section in main memory, and writing the sorted section to intermediate datasets on either direct-access storage devices (DASD) or magnetic tape.
 Final merge phases then merge the sections to produce the sorted output.
 SORT uses one of a number of techniques for distributing the sections among secondary storage devices.
 Usually SORT can choose the optimal technique, but this can be overridden by the user.

 SORT has three techniques that can be used if the intermediate storage is tape, and two if disk.